openpsi-project/ReaLHF/docs/source/impl.rst

 computation.
 This is implemented as **hooks** in requests.
 Since the MasW maintains global information, it can append the source and destination of the required data in the pre-hooks and send them to the relevant ModWs.
-The ModW will then trigger GPU-GPU data transfer via a broadcast-based algorithm to properly retrieve all the required data.
+The ModW will then use this information to trigger GPU-GPU data transfer, which is based on NCCL broadcast.
 This is implemented in the ``__handle_one_rpc_hook`` method in ModW.

 Parameter Reallocation
 ======================